stonepros/stone/doc/rados/operations/stretch-mode.rst

 DCs remain alive.
 For three sites, we expect a copy of the data and an equal number of monitors in each site.

-Note that the standard Ceph configuration will survive MANY failures of the network or data centers and it will never compromise data consistency.
-If you bring back enough Ceph servers following a failure, it will recover.
-If you lose a data center, but can still form a quorum of monitors and have all the data available (with enough copies to satisfy pools' ``min_size``, or CRUSH rules that will re-replicate to meet it), Ceph will maintain availability.
+Note that the standard Stone configuration will survive MANY failures of the network or data centers and it will never compromise data consistency.
+If you bring back enough Stone servers following a failure, it will recover.
+If you lose a data center, but can still form a quorum of monitors and have all the data available (with enough copies to satisfy pools' ``min_size``, or CRUSH rules that will re-replicate to meet it), Stone will maintain availability.

 What can't it handle?

 Stretch Cluster Issues
 ======================
-No matter what happens, Ceph will not compromise on data integrity and consistency.
-If there's a failure in your network or a loss of nodes and you can restore service, Ceph will return to normal functionality on its own.
+No matter what happens, Stone will not compromise on data integrity and consistency.
+If there's a failure in your network or a loss of nodes and you can restore service, Stone will return to normal functionality on its own.

-But there are scenarios where you lose data availibility despite having enough servers available to satisfy Ceph's consistency and sizing constraints, or where you may be surprised to not satisfy Ceph's constraints.
+But there are scenarios where you lose data availibility despite having enough servers available to satisfy Stone's consistency and sizing constraints, or where you may be surprised to not satisfy Stone's constraints.
-The first important category of these failures resolve around inconsistent networks -- if there's a netsplit, Ceph may be unable to mark OSDs down and kick them out of the acting PG sets despite the primary being unable to replicate data.
+The first important category of these failures resolve around inconsistent networks -- if there's a netsplit, Stone may be unable to mark OSDs down and kick them out of the acting PG sets despite the primary being unable to replicate data.
-If this happens, IO will not be permitted, because Ceph can't satisfy its durability guarantees.
+If this happens, IO will not be permitted, because Stone can't satisfy its durability guarantees.

 The second important category of failures is when you think you have data replicated